pranavgupta2603/pranav-blogs/_posts/2025-01-20-hi-i-am-pranav.markdown

 This does take time.
 You really shouldn't give up because every problem you solve, you're surpassing a potential job candidate.
 So even if that takes a `whole day to solve just one problem`, IT'S ALL OKAY.

+I found this  <a href="https://www.reddit.com/r/leetcode/comments/1m31ogc/i_analyzed_700_leetcode_users_heres_what_actually/" style="display:inline-block;padding:8px 16px;background:#ff4500;color:#fff;border-radius:6px;text-decoration:none;font-family:sans-serif;font-weight:bold;" target="_blank"
+    >Reddit post</a> which analyses FAANG employees and their Leetcode profiles.

+It displays 500 LeetCode problems as the average for landing FAANG offers, but focusing on hard questions is much more effective than spamming mediums and can bring the number of problems you solve down to 150.
+Prioritize mastering mediums before switching to select hard problems.
+Don’t get stuck on easy or medium levels—challenge yourself and practice intentionally to maximize results.

 **The experience paradox**.
 This is something that I have seen a lot of people crib about.
 > You need an internship to gain project experience, but you need project experience to get an internship.